yihfei/todo-list/README.md

 ## Data persistence

 All projects and todos are serialized (IDs, titles, due dates, priorities, completion) into a single localStorage key (`todo-list:v1`) by `src/modules/Storage.js`.
 The app attempts to load saved data on start and falls back to a default "Inbox" project when none is present.

-## Styling notes

-- The app uses the Apple/system font stack and some CSS rules to avoid horizontal overflow.
-Todo titles wrap naturally; sidebar project names are truncated with an ellipsis.